 You could work in:

-During level 3, you will focus your studies on one of two streams:
+During level 3, you will focus your studies on one of two streams: Artificial Intelligence or Automation.

-Artificial Intelligence Artificial intelligence aims to make systems capable of human-like decision-making and action.
+Artificial intelligence aims to make systems capable of human-like decision-making and action.
 This stream covers neural networks and deep learning, advanced engineering design, computer vision systems, and intelligent robotics which enables creation of sophisticated robots capable of fulfilling useful physical tasks that can be applied to many industries.

 Automation is about creating and using technology to produce goods and services more efficiently, safely and to higher standards than previously.
 This stream allows students to develop an understanding of manufacturing operations, power systems, and changing technologies, and apply this knowledge to a practical design and build project.